-They go directly to the beneficiary.
-Some of the most common documents include a last will and will, a power of attorney, a living will, and a power of attorney for health care.
+Designations of beneficiaries in things such as retirement accounts supersede any instruction in your will or trust, as these assets go directly to the beneficiary.
+Common documents include a last will and will, a power of attorney, a living will, and a power of attorney for health care.
 Some people also need one or more trusts.
 Insurance policies could also have a place in your estate plan.

-Discrepancies can lead to costly mistakes and family tensions, which are best avoided if possible.
-When you create your will, be sure to include your family and friends in the conversation, especially if you plan to leave them a large asset, for example, the family business or a house.
+With a will, you can choose the people who will receive specific assets.
+When creating your will, be sure to include your family and friends in the conversation, especially if you plan to leave them a large asset such as the family business or a house.
 Having conversations beforehand can help you better plan and prepare for the future.
 With wealth taxes rising, many families are turning to housing part of their estate in a trust to preserve more for their loved ones.

-A financial power of attorney (POA) is a person you designate to make financial decisions on your behalf in case you become incapacitated or unable to make decisions yourself.
+A trust can be a great way to pass money on to the next generation while easing the burden of some wealth taxes.
+A financial power of attorney (POA) is someone you designate to make financial decisions on your behalf in case you become incapacitated or unable to make decisions yourself.
 Choosing a financial power of attorney is an important decision, and it should be someone who is like-minded who can handle liability tactfully and carefully.
 When you choose someone, take some time to talk to them about what you want and what you expect from them when it's time to take on that role.

 Having a candid and open conversation about it will prepare them for the responsibility ahead of them, but it will also give you the opportunity to let them know how you want your assets to be managed.
 Just like you'll need someone to preside over your financial and legal affairs, you'll also need someone who can make medical decisions on your behalf, which is where a health care power of attorney comes into play.
 A health care POA will make medical decisions on your behalf if you are unable to do it yourself.
-In addition to selecting a health care POA, it is also prudent to create a living will, which is a document that stipulates your medical wishes, including intensive care, life support, and other medical options.
+In addition to selecting a health care POA, it is also prudent to create a living will which stipulates your medical wishes including intensive care, life support, and other medical options.

 Your health care POA should be someone who is like-minded who supports your wishes and carries them out the way you want them to.
-Your beneficiaries are crucial to your estate plan, since they are the ones who will inherit your assets, so it is important to choose the people you really want.
-Be sure to inform your beneficiaries in case of any life-altering circumstances, such as a divorce, remarriage, new child, etc. To keep everything as up to date as possible.
-The beneficiary designation replaces the one in your will.
+Your beneficiaries are crucial to your estate plan since they are the ones who will inherit your assets so it is important to choose the people you really want.
+Be sure to inform your beneficiaries in case of any life-altering circumstances such as divorce, remarriage or new child so that everything remains up-to-date.
+The beneficiary designation replaces the one in your will so discrepancies can lead to costly mistakes and family tensions which are best avoided if possible.